If you own a Keurig coffee maker, you have the benefit of brewing "coffee house quality" coffee and custom beverages at home.

 Video of the Day

 One Keurig K-Cup makes 6 fl. oz. of coffee and does not contain any calories.
-However, adding 1 tbsp. of whole milk adds 9 calories; adding 1 tbsp. of heavy cream adds 30 calories; and adding one packet of sugar adds 11 calories.
+However, adding one tablespoon of whole milk adds 9 calories; adding one tablespoon of heavy cream adds 30 calories; and adding one packet of sugar adds 11 calories.
 Most sugar substitutes don't add any calories.

-Adding 1 tablespoon of whole milk or heavy cream adds less than 1 g of carbohydrates.
-However, adding one packet of sugar adds 3 g of carbohydrates.
+Adding 1 tablespoon of whole milk or heavy cream adds less than 1 gram of carbohydrates.
+However, adding one packet of sugar adds 3 grams of carbohydrates.

-One Keurig K-Cup has 4 mg of sodium.
+One Keurig K-Cup has 4 milligrams of sodium.
 This is not a significant amount given the recommended daily limit for consuming sodium.

 However, you should monitor your coffee intake to know how much caffeine you are consuming.
-According to MayoClinic.com, one 6 oz. cup of coffee contains 95 to 200 mg of caffeine.
-Consuming more than 500 to 600 mg of caffeine each day is considered unhealthy.
+According to the Mayo Clinic, one 6-ounce cup of coffee contains 95 to 200 milligrams of caffeine.
+Consuming more than 500 to 600 milligrams of caffeine each day is considered unhealthy.